SECPS/TraVarT-DOPLERPlugin/README.md

 > ````
 > is transformed to
 > ````
-> SoftwareEngineer=> !Sports & Programming & IsSuperCool
+> SoftwareEngineer => !Sports & Programming & IsSuperCool
 > ````